AdedaraAdedapo/Sunny-Market-Grocery-Sales-Overview/README.md

 ## Data Source

-The data used for this analysis was obtained directly from the provided link.
-[Download Here](https://github.com/user-attachments/files/17647510/supermarket_sales.csv)
+The data used for this analysis was obtained directly from Kaggle with the provided link.
+[Download Here](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales)

 ## Tools Used